highcharts/highcharts/docs/accessibility/accessibility-module.md

 ----------------------------------
 *Read more about [installation of Highcharts](https://www.highcharts.com/docs/getting-started/installation) and [setting up your first chart](https://www.highcharts.com/docs/getting-started/your-first-chart).*

-To include the accessibility module, simply include the following file after including any of the Highcharts JS files:
+To include the Accessibility module, simply include the following file after including any of the Highcharts JS files:

 ```html
 <script src="https://code.highcharts.com/modules/accessibility.js"></script>